reichherzerp/PropPy/README.md

 After making changes, your code should pass all unit tests.
 Code can be tested by invoking
 ```
-pytest
+python3 -m pytest
 ```
+or simply `pytest`.
 Using `pytest -s` shows you further details during the test.
+Ignoring deprecation warnings can be accomplished using `python3 -m pytest -W ignore::DeprecationWarning`.
 Please also add a new unittest for testing your new development if appropriate.

 ### Support